Qumulo/docs/supermicro.md

 ![Four-Node Cluster Architecture Diagram](supermicro/images/supermicro-four-node-cluster-architecture-diagram.png)

-# Prerequisites
-For best performance, we recommend a 100 Gbps network (40 Gbps minimum).

 # Step 1: Racking Your Nodes
 **Tip:** You can use the following instructions to add new nodes after your initial cluster deployment.